dengqi105/MCMR/README.md

 ## Note
 The released code is an engineering-oriented implementation of MCMR with practical modifications for stability and efficiency, so some details differ slightly from the original formulation.

-The proposed MCMR framework is highly extensible and can be naturally integrated with deep learning architectures.
-Possible future directions include:

 ## Future Extensions
 The MCMR is highly extensible and can be naturally integrated with deep learning architectures.
 Possible future directions include:
 * Modeling SACMs/SVCMs using CNNs or graph neural networks;